Harukine/Software-Architecture-CSharp10-Dotnet6/ch06/README.md

 - By default, StatefulSets follow an ordered creation and stop strategy, but this can be changed by specifying an explicit value for the podManagementPolicy property.
 - Stable network addresses for both ReplicaSets and StatefulSets are covered in the subsequent subsection.

+### Services
+- Services in Kubernetes are responsible for assigning unique and stable virtual addresses to ReplicaSets and StatefulSets, as well as load balancing the traffic among their instances.
+Services work at level 4 of the protocol stack, understanding protocols like TCP but not performing higher-level actions like HTTPS security.
+- ClusterIP services provide a unique internal IP address within the cluster and route traffic to the connected pod instances.
+They can't be accessed from outside the cluster.
+NodePort services expose pods to the outside world by opening a specific port on all cluster nodes and forwarding traffic to the associated ClusterIP service.
+- LoadBalancer services expose pods by utilizing a level 4 load balancer provided by the cloud provider.
+They can assign a dynamic public IP or a specific public IP specified by the developer.
+In AKS (Azure Kubernetes Service), the resource group and static domain name can also be specified for the load balancer.
+- For StatefulSets, headless services are used to provide a unique URL address for each pod instance without load balancing.
+The headless service has the clusterIP property set to "none".
+- Services primarily support low-level protocols, so Kubernetes introduces higher-level entities called Ingresses to handle more sophisticated protocols like HTTP.